vsbron/react2024-modern-chat-app/README.md

 - Styles are managed via Vanilla CSS with the BEM methodology;
 - Notifications are managed via the Toastify library;
 - State management is handled via Zustand;
-- The design is responsive, supporting mobile devices with a minimum width of 1200px;
+- The design is responsive, supporting mobile devices with a minimum width of 670px;

 ## Improvements of the Original Project

 - Updated color scheme;
+- Added partial responsive support;
 - Created a logo and a new favicon;
 - Each user's email is now displayed;
 - Removed all unused icons from the UI and replaced the remaining ones with SVGs;